Classic Butter Cookies (Easy 5-Ingredient Recipe)

 2. Can I use granulated sugar?

-Yes, but texture will be crunchier and less tender.
+Yes, but the texture will be slightly crunchier.

 3. Why only egg yolks?

-A 1:1 gluten-free flour blend can work, but texture may be slightly more fragile.
+Yes, using a 1:1 gluten-free flour blend, though texture may be more fragile.

 Final Thoughts